neondatabase/website/content/docs/integrations/hasura.md

 ## Connecting to a new Neon database

-Use the following instructions to connect to a new Neon database that is created for you when connecting a Hasura Cloud project to Neon.
-This connection method authenticates you with Neon from Hasura Cloud.
+Use the following instructions to connect to a new Neon database.
+The database is created for you when you connect your Hasura Cloud project to Neon.
+This connection method authenticates you from Hasura Cloud.
 If you do not have a Neon account, one is created for you.

 1. Navigate to [Hasura Cloud](https://cloud.hasura.io/projects) and sign up or log in.
 1. On the Hasura Cloud dashboard, select **New Project** to create a Hasura project.
-1. After the project is initialized successfully, click **Launch Console** to open the Hasura Console.
+1. After the project is initialized, click **Launch Console** to open the Hasura Console.
 1. Select **DATA** from the top navigation bar.
 1. Select the **Create New Database** tab.
 1. Click **Connect Neon Database**.
 If you are not logged in to Neon already, you are directed to a Neon authorization dialog.
 1. Select an authentication option.
 1. In the Neon authorization dialog, click **Authorize**.

     A message appears at the top right of the Hasura Console indicating that a data source is being added.
-A subsequent message indicates that the data source was added successfully and provides a **View Database** button, which directs you to the **Data Manager** dialog in the Hasura Console, opened to the default `public` schema in your Neon database.
+A subsequent message indicates that the data source was added successfully and provides a **View Database** button, which directs you to the **Data Manager** dialog in the Hasura Console, opened to the default `public` schema in Neon.

 To start using your Neon database from the Hasura Console, see [Next steps](#next-steps).

 ## Connecting to an existing Neon database

 Use the following instructions to connect to an existing Neon database from Hasura Cloud.
-The connection is configured manually using a Neon project connection string.
+The connection is configured manually using a connection string.

 ### Prerequisites